Sauric/Ground_track/README.md

-of the satellite trajectory relative to the equator, the position and size of the area on the sphere (on the ground), with which we want to know the time and coordinates of the satellite crossing, the satellite's distance from the earth, the angular velocity of the earth.
+of the satellite trajectory relative to the equator, the position and size of the area on the sphere (on the ground), with which we want to know the time and coordinates of the satellite crossing, the satellite's distance from the earth, the angular velocity of the earth etc.

 intersection.py counts the time and coordinates of the intersection of the satellite track with the selected area on the sphere (on the Earth).